airbytehq/airbyte/docs/integrations/sources/bing-ads-migrations.md

 ## Upgrading to 2.0.0

-This version update affects next streams:
+This version update affects all hourly reports (end in report_hourly) and the following streams:

 - Accounts
 - Campaigns